Feelies, trinkets, and props

 Graphics and sound capabilities of early 8-bit home computers may be regarded as extremely modest from a modern perspective.
 Bitmap graphics, if provided at all, generally did not exceed a screen size of 320 by 200 pixels with a color palette of perhaps 16 or fewer fixed colors.
 For some computers generating sound was limited to a single-voice square-wave affair, played through a small built-in speaker (but some were equipped with a dedicated multi-voice, multi-timbral sound chip with programmable filters and proper ADSR generators, giving a platform for the rise of the chiptunes genre).
 As a rule could directly address not more than 64 kilobytes bytes of memory, and often had less than that actually installed.
 Software would typically be loaded from media such as 5.25" floppy disks (when floppy did mean floppy) and audio cassettes, with software trickling in at a leisurely pace of 300 bits per second in some configurations.

-Yet these machines ran games that are remembered today as having been exciting, addictive, and even epic, with memorable characters like Floyd in Planetfall, and emerging technologies such as Infocom's virtual machine and Incentive Software's Freescape engine.
+Yet these machines ran games that are remembered today as having been exciting, addictive, and even epic, with memorable and endearing characters like Rockford in Boulder Dash or Floyd in Planetfall, and emerging technologies such as Infocom's virtual machine and Incentive Software's Freescape engine.
 It is a fact that enormous fun was had, notwithstanding blocky sprites and lo-fi mono sound.

 Seemingly to augment the limited capabilities of computers and low capacity of storage media, a number of games came with elaborately illustrated booklets, maps, coins, and other props.
 In some cases the information provided by these additions was necessary to play in the first place and perhaps inadvertantly functioned as copy-protection.
 A 100-page manual describing vital magic spells is a lot more work to copy than two or three diskettes, for instance.
 These tangible extras sometimes are referred to as "feelies" (a word first found in Aldous Huxley's Brave New World to describe movies that offer tactile sensations, analogous to talkies), notably in the context of Infocom's interactive fiction titles, and sometimes as "trinkets" for the amulets and coins found in the Ultima series.